Highland Rim

 The Highland Rim is a geographic term for the area in Tennessee, North Alabama, and Kentucky which surrounds the Central Basin.
 The Central Basin is a geological dome which has subsequently fractured and eroded to produce a basin.
 The Highland Rim is a cuesta surrounding the basin, and the border where the difference in elevation is sharply pronounced is an escarpment.
-Their feature continues well into Southern Indiana even up as far as Central Indiana as the Indiana Uplands.
+Their feature continues well into Southern Indiana and into Central Indiana as the Indiana Uplands.

 Geology and physiography

 The Highland Rim is a physiographic section of the larger Interior Low Plateaus province, which in turn is part of the larger Interior Plains physiographic division.
 Most of the Highland Rim is located in U.S. EPA Ecoregion 71, Interior Plateau, which is a part of the Eastern Temperate Forest.

 The sections of the Highland Rim are referred to the four cardinal directions, e.g., "Northern Highland Rim", etc. The Highland Rim is rather continuous and any division of it, including the ones made below, are somewhat arbitrary.
 The term "highland" here is relative: it is certainly higher than the basin it surrounds, but it nonetheless is seldom at an elevation above 1100 ft above sea level and never more than about 1400 ft above sea level except where interrupted, primarily to the southeast, by outliers of the Cumberland Plateau.
 With the exception of a few broad stream bottoms, the land is characterized by ridges and valleys with a few fairly low hills.
 The entire region is well watered with many perennial streams.
 There are occasional waterfalls which sometimes delineate the Highland Rim from the Central Basin which it surrounds.